Mining proposals may include applications for Mineral Leases, Extractive Mineral Leases, Retention Leases and Miscellaneous Purposes Licences.

 The time from closing of submissions to finalisation of the assessment report and offer of the lease is usually between 1–3 months depending upon the scale and complexity of the proposal.

-DMITRE will generally send an acknowledgement letter to people who have made submissions.
+DSD will generally send an acknowledgement letter to people who have made submissions.